West Texas shooting brings 2 intertwined cities even closer

 Police ended the Labor Day weekend rampage when they finally cornered and killed Ator outside a crowded Odessa movie theater.
 Authorities said Ator was first pulled over at 3:13 p.m. on Interstate 20 and was killed about an hour later, at 4:17 p.m.

-Seventeen minutes later, Midland Police Sgt.
+Seventeen minutes after the traffic stop began, Midland Police Sgt.
 Michael Wilson sent an email with the subject line “ALL HANDS NOW.”
 He said Tuesday that the department had been short-handed, and trying to find Ator was made more difficult by the fact that not all law enforcement agencies were communicating on the same radio channel.

 Roaring down the interstate toward Odessa, Wilson saw what looked like an accident up ahead.
 Instead, it was another shooting victim.